Birth control (contraception)

 How to get birth control

-In the market for new birth control or ready to start one?
+Interested in learning about new birth control or ready to start one?
 Schedule a visit with your primary care provider (the doctor or provider you might see for your yearly physical).
 The type of birth control your doctor recommends will be based on your age, overall health, lifestyle, personal preference and family history.
-Be sure to write down your questions and concerns before you head out.
+Be sure to write down your questions and concerns before your visit.